rfishe02/mlapp-demo/README.md

 # Sources
 - Chapter 9.
 Scalable Inference Serving on Cloud with TensorFlow Serving and KubeFlow, Practical Deep Learning for Cloud, Mobile, and Edge by Anirudh Koul, Meher Kasam, and Siddha Ganju.
+- Load pretrained instances with an AutoClass, Accessed at: https://huggingface.co/docs/transformers/autoclass_tutorial